-The first step in treating depression is to have an assessment with your cancer specialist or your GP.
+The first step to treating depression is to have an assessment with your cancer specialist or your GP.

 Before your doctor can manage your depression they ask you about the history of your illness and depression.

 Answering your doctor’s questions may seem like too much to deal with if you are feeling low or tired.
 You may feel that you just want your doctor to sort it out as quickly as possible.
 But it is extremely important that your doctor properly assesses your depression to make the right decisions about treating you.

 You could ask a close friend or family member to come with you.
 It is important to be as honest as you can with your doctor and not play down how bad you are feeling.

 - When did you start feeling like this - has it got worse over time?

 - Does anything make you feel better or worse - for example, exercise, eating or pain?

 - Does your mood affect your daily living activities such as washing, cooking or walking and do you have any problems sleeping?

 - Do you have any other major problems in your life such as relationship problems, financial problems or work worries?